 Rare AI Archive

-A curated, open-weight collection of language models fine-tuned on rare disease literature — from diagnostic reasoning to patient advocacy.
+A curated, open-weight language model and evaluation toolkit fine-tuned on rare disease literature — from diagnostic reasoning to patient advocacy.

 rare-diseaselanguage-modelsopen-weightfine-tuning

-The Rare AI Archive hosts open-weight models trained on the intersection of rare disease research and patient experience.
+The Rare AI Archive hosts open-weight models trained on both rare disease research and patient experience.
 Every model ships with a lineage card tracing its training data and evaluation metrics.

 Built with the Wilhelm Foundation, the archive is a complete open-source rare disease diagnostic AI toolkit on HuggingFace.
 The centerpiece is rare-archive-qwen-4b-sft-v1 — a 4-billion parameter language model fine-tuned on rare disease clinical reasoning.
 Three companion evaluation datasets provide standardized benchmarks, and a clinical demo Space lets physicians test diagnostic reasoning against ten real-world scenarios.